 Futures are similar to forwards.
 The major difference remains as Forward contracts are Over-the-Counter instruments.
 They can, therefore, be customized.
 The same contract if is traded through the exchange, it becomes a Future contract and is, therefore, an exchange-traded instrument where supervision of an exchange regulator exists.

 - The above example can be a Future contract too.
-Corn Futures are trading in the market and with news of heavy rainfall corn futures with an expiry date of post 6 months can be purchased by ABC Inc at its current price which is $40 per contract.
+Corn Futures are trading in the market, and with news of heavy rainfall, corn futures with an expiry date of past six months can be purchased by ABC Inc at its current price, which is $40 per contract.
 ABC buys 10000 such future contracts.
 If it really rains, the futures contracts for corn become expensive and are trading at $60 per contract.
 ABC clearly makes a gain of $20000.
-However, if the rainfall prediction is wrong and the market is the same, with the improved production of corn there is a huge demand among the customers.
+However, if the rainfall prediction is wrong and the market is the same, with the improved production of corn, there is a huge demand among the customers.
 The prices gradually tend to decline.
 The future contract available now is worth $20.
 ABC Inc, in this case, would then decide to purchase more such contracts to square off any losses arising out of these contracts.

 - The most practical example globally for future contracts is for commodity oil, which is scarce and has a huge demand.
 They are investing in oilInvesting In OilOil investing is trading or investing in oil sector through various means.
 Oil market exhibits huge price fluctuations on a daily basis due to which, only highly knowledgeable and experienced players stay for the long run. price contracts and, ultimately, gasoline.